li9i/de-ref/README.md

 ## What

-You want to turn a string (a value) into a variable (a symbol) in a number of files, so that if you have multiple values for this variable you may change them back and forth in various configurations (possibly during runtime).
+You want to turn a string (a value) into a variable (a symbol) in a number of files, so that if you have multiple values for this variable you may keep various configurations and change them back and forth, possibly during runtime.

 ## Install dependencies